 Rapid development has meanwhile led to some less positive impacts, particularly on the country’s natural resource base.
 Degradation to forest and water resources are among a host of environmental challenge facing the country.

 Two rounds of environmental performance reporting have occurred in Lao PDR, covering the period 2003 to 2011.
 A biodiversity conservation corridor site was piloted in Champasak province and is currently being scaled up through the Biodiversity Conservation Corridor project.

 A strategic environmental assessment (SEA) on tourism in the Golden Quadrangle involved three northern provinces and the country also took part in a trade and transport SEA for the North-South Economic Corridor.
 Lao PDR was the testing ground for the application of Spatial Multi-Criteria Assessment (SMCA) on demand for rubber concessions.

-Lao PDR is also one of CEP-BCI’s focal countries for climate change mitigation and adaptation work.
+Lao PDR is also one of CEP’s focal countries for climate change mitigation and adaptation work.

-Click here to learn more about these activities and other CEP-BCI work in Lao PDR.
+Click here to learn more about these activities and other CEP work in Lao PDR.

 Hue City and Tam Ky, Viet NamView full calendar